2008 Stanley Cup playoffs: (4) New Jersey Devils vs. (5) New York Rangers

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Detroit Red Wings vs. (8) Nashville Predators

 The Detroit Red Wings entered the playoffs as the Presidents' Trophy winners, the Western Conference regular season and Central Division champions with 115 points.
 Nashville qualified as the eighth seed earning 91 points during the regular season.
 This was the second playoff meeting between these two teams, with Detroit winning the only previous series.
-They last met in the 2004 Western Conference Quarterfinals where Detroit won in six games.
+They last met in the 2004 Western Conference quarterfinals where Detroit won in six games.
 Detroit won five of the eight games during this year's regular season series.

-The Red Wings defeated Nashville in six games.
+The Red Wings defeated Nashville in six games, with the home team winning the first five games.
 Nashville goaltender Dan Ellis made 37 saves in a losing effort and Henrik Zetterberg scored twice in the third period for the Red Wings as Detroit took game one by a final score of 3–1.
 Detroit forward Kris Draper broke the tie early in the second period of game two as the Red Wings won 4–2.
 Nashville scored two goals just nine seconds apart late in game three as Jason Arnott scored the game-winning goal in a 5–3 Predators victory.
 Red Wings goaltender Dominik Hasek was pulled in the second period of game four after allowing three goals; he was replaced by Chris Osgood for the remainder of the series, the Predators evened the series with a 3–2 win.
 Johan Franzen ended game five 1:48 into the first overtime as the Red Wings took a 2–1 victory.
-Detroit eliminated the Predators with a 20 save shutout from Chris Osgood in a 3–0 win in game six.
+Detroit eliminated the Predators with a 20-save shutout from Chris Osgood in a 3–0 win in game six.